OUR PERSONAL INJURY LAWYERS HELP YOU WIN

 Your Personal Injury Lawyer

-Burn Injuries, Loss of Limbs, Loss of Mobility, Nerve Damage, Spinal Cord Injuries, and Scarring and Disfigurement – Additionally, there are a variety of other short and long-term financial issues to consider including unaffordable medical bills, lost wages, and loss of potential future income.
+If you, your family member or a loved one is suffering from an injury which was caused by another party’s negligence, then you could experience a variety of physical and financial damages including, but not limited to: Broken Bones, Burn Injuries, Loss of Limbs, Loss of Mobility, Nerve Damage, Spinal Cord Injuries, and Scarring and Disfigurement – Additionally, there are a variety of other short and long-term financial issues to consider including unaffordable medical bills, lost wages, and loss of potential future income.
 Recovering from serious injuries can often become a long and tedious process.
 However, an experienced, knowledgeable Personal Injury Attorney can help you obtain a reasonable Personal Injury settlement based on the damages you incurred following your accident.

 Animal Bites – Have you been bitten by a cat, dog, or other animals in Bucks County, Montgomery County, or Northeast Philadelphia?
-If so please click here to learn more information about animal bite personal injury cases.
+If so, please click here to learn more information about animal bite personal injury cases.

 Slip-and-Fall Accidents – Have you slipped and fallen on public or private property due to another party’s negligence or lack of maintenance?
 To learn more about Slip and Fall cases, please click here.

-Workplace Injury – Any type of work related injury is covered by workman’s compensation insurance that every employer is required to provide.
+Workplace Injury – Any type of work-related injury is covered by workman’s compensation insurance that every employer is required to provide.
 If your

 Filing Your Lawsuit Within the Statute of Limitations – It is very important to file your personal injury case within the statute of limitations.
 For almost all personal injury claims, Pennsylvania law has a 2-year statute of limitations.
 In most cases, you have two years from the date of your injury to file a lawsuit.